Updated March 14, 2023

-Whale phishing can be considered as one type of spear phishing as the targets are individuals but not in bulk.
-Whale phishing is a type of phishing where high profile employees are only targeted.
+Whale phishing can be considered as one type of spear-phishing as the targets are individuals but not in bulk.
+Whale phishing is a type of phishing where high-profile employees are only targeted.
 This is to target a company’s highly sensitive information.
-The targets in this attack are generally CFO/CEO level people who hold very important and sensitive info about the company.
+The targets in this attack are generally CFO/CEO level people who hold essential and sensitive info about the company.
 The term whaling has come depending upon the attack size (whale size/big size).
-Due to very high targeted nature, it is very difficult to stop these kinds of attacks as the attackers are very cautious about being caught and hence there is a high chance that the attack is successful.
-Whaling attacks are highly customized and they have incorporated the attacker’s mail, names and other various information which they can get through various sources.
+Due to its very high targeted nature, it is very difficult to stop these kinds of attacks as the attackers are very cautious about being caught, and hence there is a high chance that the attack is successful.
+Whaling attacks are highly customized, and they have incorporated the attacker’s mail, names, and other various information which they can get through various sources.

 The attackers are ready to spend a high amount of time as the information gives them very high returns than the normal ones.
-Whaling attacks happened recently in 2016 where CEOs were tricked into giving the income tax related data to some unauthorized third parties.
+Whaling attacks happened recently in 2016, where CEOs were tricked into giving income tax-related data to some unauthorized third parties.

 Ways to Perform Phishing

 Here are different methods and ways to perform phishing which are explained below:

 - Voice Phishing: Sometimes, phishing need not happen online.
 They can happen by making calls to users as if they are from banks and convincing them to provide pin, usernames, other sensitive data through which financial security attacks can be done like stealing money, making purchases, etc.

 A fraudulent link of phishing can be sent via SMS instead of emails.
 This link acts exactly the same way as spam links over e-mails.
 Since people are using mobile phones for almost everything, this has become quite popular now.
 The messages could deceive users with attractive or catchy messages like “You Have won 50lakh in a draw.
 To claim, click on …”